South Carolina Timber Management & Forestry Consulting

 A prescribed fire in a timber area to promote long-term strategy.

 The Lowcountry offers unique opportunities for diverse land management.
-Whether your goal is maximizing industrial pine production or managing heritage standsfor pine straw revenue and the classic "quail woods" aesthetic, we provide the roadmap.
+Whether your goal is maximizing industrial pine production or managing heritage stands for pine straw revenue and the classic "quail woods" aesthetic, we provide the roadmap.
 Our experience in the ACE Basin and coastal regions allows us to navigate the balance between high-value timber and premier sporting habitat using tools like prescribed fire.

-The Lowcountry & ACE Basin
+Lowcountry & ACE Basin Forestry Services

 Moving into the Piedmont, the terrain and timber challenges shift.
 Here, we help landowners optimize productivity on clay soils while carefully stewarding the hardwood drains and corridors essential for whitetail deer and turkey.
 We help you balance the productivity of your pine assets with the ecological necessity of hardwood preservation to create a property that holds and grows trophy wildlife.